Free Trial

-American Century Companies Inc. lowered its stake in shares of Diodes Incorporated (NASDAQ:DIOD - Free Report) by 24.9% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 349,805 shares of the semiconductor company's stock after selling 116,019 shares during the period.
-American Century Companies Inc. owned 0.75% of Diodes worth $15,101,000 at the end of the most recent quarter.
+American Century Companies Inc. trimmed its stake in Diodes Incorporated (NASDAQ:DIOD - Free Report) by 24.9% in the first quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 349,805 shares of the semiconductor company's stock after selling 116,019 shares during the quarter.
+American Century Companies Inc. owned about 0.75% of Diodes worth $15,101,000 as of its most recent filing with the SEC.

-Diodes announced that its Board of Directors has authorized a stock buyback program on Thursday, May 8th that authorizes the company to buyback $100.00 million in outstanding shares.
-This buyback authorization authorizes the semiconductor company to buy up to 5.4% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company's board of directors believes its shares are undervalued.
+Diodes announced that its Board of Directors has initiated a share repurchase program on Thursday, May 8th that authorizes the company to repurchase $100.00 million in shares.
+This repurchase authorization authorizes the semiconductor company to buy up to 5.4% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company's management believes its shares are undervalued.

 Diodes Profile